 TIP 6: Consider body language

 If you’re not overly comfortable standing in front of a room of your peers, prepare for your presentation by working on your body language.
 When practising your talk, imagine your audience there and practice how you will stand and move when presenting.
 Stand up straight and face them to demonstrate your confidence.
+Don’t underestimate the importance of self-confidence in students, as the more confident you appear, the less likely anyone will know any different.
 Use your hands to help illustrate your points.
 If your hands tend you shake when you’re nervous, try putting them on your hips or keeping them behind your back to help with your relaxed and calm demeanour.
 The phrase ‘fake it ‘til you make it’ very much applies when it comes to confidently presenting to a crowd.